Start: March 2013

 One of the fastest growing trends in health care is the development of digital tools to help individuals and providers manage their care.
 To date, however, most of these innovations have only been aimed at relatively healthy, middle- to upper-middle class populations.

-Through the Digital Health Initiative, CHCS is seeking to bring the potential benefits of digital health tools to low-income populations with complex needs.
+Through the Digital Health Initiative, CHCS worked to bring the potential benefits of digital health tools to low-income populations with complex needs.
 Several of the features of this population, including their high prevalence of housing instability, difficulty accessing regular and affordable transportation, and the number of conditions they concurrently manage, make them ideal targets for digital health solutions.

 - The first challenge, Super-Utilizer Health Innovation Challenge, encouraged developers and entrepreneurs to design or tailor digital health products for low-income individuals with complex needs.
 Learn more »